threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/manual3_iac/grid3_terraform/terraform_caprover.md

   - In the `SWMTKN` env var value put the previously generated token.
   - In the `LEADER_PUBLIC_IP` env var value put the leader node public ip.

-- save the file, and execute the following commands:
+- Save the file, and execute the following commands:

   ```bash
   terraform init
   terraform apply -parallelism=1
   ```

-- wait till you see `apply complete`, and note the VM public ip in the final output.
+- Wait till you see `apply complete`, and note the VM public ip in the final output.

-- verify the status of the VM
+- Verify the status of the VM.

   ```bash
   ssh root@{public_ip_address}